escobard/cloud-apps/README.md

 ![End to end tests](docs/images/e2e_test_results.png)

-### Full stack system built with JavaScript

-Each application in the system uses JavaScript, with the exception of the PostgreSQL database.
-Leveraging a single programming language for all applications of the system has numerous advantages, including:

-- **Cross-functional engineering** - seamlessly switch between application and test code, because it all looks the same!
-- **Common design patterns** - consistent design patterns and coding styles between applications facilitates readability, maintenance and extendability
-- **Easier to staff and scale** - hiring and training engineers on for a single programming language is easier than (the more common) multi language software stacks
-- **Large community** - all tools, libraries and frameworks used in the system have large open source communities

-### Starting point for more complex systems

-The system and its applications can be re-used as a starting point (or blueprint / boilerplate) for more complex systems and applications.
-Each application provides common design patterns that can be leveraged to facilitate development of new features.
-All applications are containerized with Docker, ready to be deployed as-is to any cloud provider that supports Docker.

 ### Blueprint for automated tests with CircleCI

 Leveraging CircleCI, Unit tests for each application (except for the database) are run on every new commit to Github.
 Once unit tests have passed, integration tests are run, validating API and Database changes.
 After integration tests pass, end to end (e2e) tests are run, validating that the UI, API and Database work as expected with the new changes.